 Killzone has always been a bleak looking game as a result of the tones that it pulls the player through but, the ends with Shadow Fall as you’re brought into a far more vibrant world with many diverse locales and levels to battle through.
 It’s always wonderful to see the large, lush world Guerilla has created with a so much detail and scale.
 The game looks and runs beautifully.

 Killzone: Shadow Fall begins with a rather lengthy tutorial/origin story where you try to get through to the wall safely only for some unfortunate circumstances to take place.
-The wall in the story feels very much like the real life Berlin Wall and has a really dark and ominous atmosphere.
-The story itself has a lot more exploration than previous games and you can easily get lost in the expansive areas that you are traveling around.
-You are able to easily walk around undetected if you are smart enough to use stealth to your advantage although there are sometimes when stealth just isn’t an option.
+The wall in the story feels very much like the real life Berlin Wall and ha sa really dark and ominous atmosphere.
+The story itself has a lot more exploration than previous games and you can easily get lost in the expansive areas that you are travelling around.
+You are able to easily walk around undetected if you are smart enough to use stealth to your advantage although there are some times when stealth just isn’t an option.
 Sometimes the stealth kills don’t work very well either with a rifle butt replacing a knife skill and alerting everyone in the area.

 Your OWL is your robotic companion and does a ton of useful things that can really help you get out of some really tight jams.
 The OWL can shut down enemy alarms and override electrical controls, it can attack people, throw up a shield for you, or even shoot out a zipline for you to fly down.
 It creates multiple possibilities and outcomes to every battle and really differentiates itself from other games in the genre.
 The OWL can even revive you provided it’s not in battle and that there is an adrenaline (health) pack available.
 It’s something different and it takes away the whole shoot, take cover, shoot mentality.

-Well Killzone: Shadow Fall does a lot of things well, it also forces the player to do something that it doesn’t do so well.
-There are areas where you have to almost complete puzzles when you’re putting energy into different slots to power doors and such, there’s platforming where you have to be rather precise with your jumps, there’s zero-gravity sections and more.
+Well Killzone: Shadow Fall does a lot of thing well, it also forces the player to do some thing that it doesn’t do so well.
+There are areas where you have to almost complete puzzles when you’re putting energy into different slots to power doors and such, there’s platforming where you have to be rather precise with your jumps, there’s zero-gravity sections, and more.
 It all takes away from the core experience to make players do things that aren’t very fun and aren’t necessary to the story.

 While the campaign is the bread and butter of the franchise, the multiplayer will keep you coming back again and again.
 Shadow Fall throws out the conventional experience based progression system for a series of different challenges to test your true skill.
 Almost every weapon for each skill tree is unlocked from the start and Warzones allow you to tailor the game to your liking.
 Want to just use snipers and knives with one life, you can?
 Want just shotguns on one map?
 You can do it.
 Toss that fact and the fact that this game is set to be supported for some time and I’d say Guerilla Games have built a pretty solid experience.